 Aviation can thus look back on more than 30 years of practical experience in the field of human factors management.
 During this time, not only have the methods and tools for controlling human factors been continuously improved.
 Special features with regard to target group and company-specific requirements were also identified.
 This success is reflected in figures.
 Currently, there are about three serious accidents for every million flights worldwide.
-In industrialized countries, the rate is even significantly lower.
-The execution of Human Factors training and work concepts contributes to aviation’s success today as a high performance organization and is perceived as such by the public.
-No other industry has lower error rates.
+In industrialized countries, the rate is significantly lower again.
+The application of Human Factors training and work concepts contributes to aviation’s success today as a high performance organization and is perceived as such by the public.
+No other industry can boast lower error rates.

 Human Factors Education & Training

 Human factors training, which is mandatory in aviation, aims to address the findings that contribute to the understanding of human errors among the people involved at all operational levels.
 In this way, indirect and direct causes and consequences of human errors are identified at the same time, thus enabling safer and more effective work performance.
 The 12 biggest human hazards (Dirty Dozen) that cause faulty work execution and other causes of Human Errors can be found in the following post.